cyyself/wg-bench/README.md

 We recommend also testing with `-R` by `sudo ./benchmark.sh -R` before submitting the result.

-If you see quite a difference in speed which might happen on BIG.little CPU architecture (such as Apple M1), please note this in your commit.
+If you see quite a difference in speed which might happen on big.LITTLE CPU architecture (such as Apple M1), please note this in your commit.

 ## About Result